 The SurveyCTO server stores the form data, but it remains encrypted and therefore unreadable by the server (and by anyone who might conceivably compromise that server, legally or otherwise).
 (Again, fields explicitly marked as publishable will remain readable by the server.)

 When the form data is downloaded by an end-user using SurveyCTO Desktop, the Data Explorer, or the Download option on the Export tab, it is again doubly-encrypted, with both your public key and the SSL protocol used for secure data transmission.

 Desktop, the Data Explorer, and the server download option all store local backups of the form data in local storage, but it remains encrypted and therefore unreadable.

 The end-user who downloads the data can use your private encryption key to decrypt and read that data.
-For added security, this user may choose not to store that private key on an Internet-connected computer; the user may use Desktop to transport the data to a secure "cold-room" computer, and only then decrypt the data, export it for further processing, and begin the analysis.
+For added security, this user may choose to never store that private key on an Internet-connected computer (see the topic on working with cold-room computers).
 If using a "cold-room" computer is not possible, another approach is to store the contents of the private key in a password manager, rather than keeping the key file saved on a computer.
 Private keys stored in this way can then be pasted into Desktop when you are ready to export your data.

-The key thing is that the SurveyCTO model of encryption relies on you generating the encryption keys with which data is encrypted; this assures that you and you alone are able to access your data.
+What makes this model of encryption so secure is that it relies on you generating the encryption keys with which data is encrypted; this assures that you and you alone are able to access your data.
 So the first step is to generate your own public/private encryption key pair, which you can then use to encrypt all of your sensitive forms.